18F/API-Usability-Testing/template_archives.md

  * What tools or resources would you like to have that you don’t see?

-## Email to Agency Participants - One Week Before  (1st session)
+## Email to Outside Experts - One Week Before  (1st session)

 Hey folks!

-Thank you again; we're really looking forward to having your insight on Monday.
+Thank you again; we're really looking forward to having your insight on *[day of the week]*.
 A bit of quick background:   One thing to note is that this is very much a prototype event.
 We're trying something new here, so as we go through this, please feel free to suggest improvements to the process as well.
-The goals are to maximize your opportunities to give feedback and suggestions to these four agencies, .
+The goals are to maximize your opportunities to give feedback and suggestions to these four agencies.

 We're going to be in Room 1101 at GSA HQ *[Link address]*.
 The schedule is below and we'll look to hold tightly to it.